max-eroshkin/InnoSetup.ScriptBuilder/README.md

     "demo.iss");
 ```
 ## Not implemented sections and parameters
-If the section you want to insert is not implemented you can use `Sections.CreateKeyValueSection()`
+If the section you want to insert is not implemented you can use either `Sections.CreateKeyValueSection()`
 or `Sections.CreateParameterSection()` methods.
 To insert not implemented parameters/directives of any kind of section use `Parameter()` method.
 ```c#